docker/docs/docker-cloud/builds/automated-build.md

 to clone the repository and build it, however this key only works for a single, specific code repository.
-If your source code repository uses private Git submodules (or requires that you clone other private repositories to build), Docker Cloud cannot access these additional repos, your build will not complete, and you'll see an error in your build timeline.
+If your source code repository uses private Git submodules (or requires that you clone other private repositories to build), Docker Cloud cannot access these additional repos, your build cannot complete, and you'll see an error in your build timeline.

 To work around this, you can set up your automated build using the `SSH_PRIVATE` environment variable to override the deployment key and grant Docker Cloud's build system access to the repositories.

 > **Note**: If you are using autobuild for teams, use [the process below](automated-build.md#service-users-for-team-autobuilds) instead, and configure a service user for your source code provider.
 You can also do this for an individual account to limit Docker Cloud's access to your source repositories.

-1. Generate a SSH keypair that you will use for builds only, and add the public key to your source code provider account.
+1. Generate a SSH keypair that you use for builds only, and add the public key to your source code provider account.

     This step is optional, but allows you to revoke the build-only keypair without removing other access.